 Under each of the 2016 Stanford Agreement and the 2018 Stanford Agreement, or Stanford Agreements, we agreed to use commercially reasonable efforts to develop and commercialize licensed products and we agreed to achieve certain funding and development milestones by certain dates.
 Unless earlier terminated, each Stanford Agreement will continue until the expiration of the patents licensed under such Stanford Agreement.
 We may terminate either Stanford Agreement at any time for any reason by providing at least 30 days' written notice to Stanford.
-Stanford may terminate either Stanford Agreement and fail to remedy such breach within 90 days after written notice of the breach given by Stanford.
+Stanford may terminate either Stanford Agreement if we breach certain provisions of that Stanford Agreement and fail to remedy such breach within 90 days after written notice of the breach given by Stanford.